January 2012 (last edited September 2012)

 Such a liberal attitude towards entry requirements may make perfect sense for some code of limited scope.
 But most programs don't fall into this category; they are used, reused, and then reused again, and often by other than their original authors.
 More fundamentally, the real danger in blurring the line between hobbyist and professional is that it discounts the huge importance of quality in software: more applications is not an absolute good, if those applications don't work as they should.
 Poorly written software can become a major liability, both for its users, and for other programmers who must later maintain it.
 In truth, a widespread lack of quality in applications could prove a much larger negative for the software field than a dearth of applications, and might even contribute to a backlash against computerization in general.

-And if you aren't buying that, come back and read this again the next time your game console freezes up; your music player does the wrong thing with your files; your social networking site does the wrong thing with your identity; your car's electronic control system malfunctions; your Blu-ray player chokes on an incompatible disc or device; or your credit card balance is botched by a Web page or an "app" — most of which I count as recent personal experience.
+And if you aren't buying that, come back and read this again the next time your game console freezes up; your music player does the wrong thing with your files; your social networking site does the wrong thing with your identity; your car's electronic control system malfunctions; your Blu-ray player chokes on an incompatible disc or device; or your credit card balance is botched by a Web page or an "app"—most of which this author counts as recent personal experience.
 Quantity doesn't trump quality in this domain.
 If the software that people depend on doesn't work, people will eventually stop depending on it.9

 There are many possible futures, of course, but in one there is a world in which some applications grow so unusable that they are relegated to the cultural fad pile (to be greeted warmly, perhaps, by 8-track players and CB radios).
 That world may seem unlikely today, but it's dire enough to merit caution when setting expectations and agendas for the next wave of newcomers eager to get into the field.